A possible correction of the Saha curve for non-equilibrium states: Primordial hydrogen recombination: an overview

 where $\eta_b=2.75 \times 10^{-8}\Omega_{b0}h^{2}$ with $\Omega_{b0}$ being the baryonic matter density parameter in the current time, $h$ is the reduced Hubble constant and $\zeta(x)$ the Riemann zeta function.

 On the other hand, the numerical solution of the Boltzmann kinetic equation provides a more plausible description of recombination since it encompasses non-equilibrium states characteristic of that epoch of the Universe.
-In this context, we use the recombination model developed by Peebles \cite{peebles2020principles,peebles1968recombination}, which takes into account the expansion of the Universe, the photo-ionization due to the CMB, and the photons that arise from the recombination process:
+For the sake of simplicity, we use the recombination model developed by Peebles \cite{peebles2020principles,peebles1968recombination}, which takes into account the expansion of the Universe, the photo-ionization due to the CMB, and the photons that arise from the recombination process:

 Here, $k_B$ is the Boltzmann constant, $B_{1}$ and $B_{2}$ are the binding energies of the ground state and the first excited state of the hydrogen atom, respectively.
 The photo-ionization rate reads as